 S is for Shopping: Get that holiday shopping out of the way with a trip to Magazine Street.
 The Magazine Street Merchant’s Association encourages visitors and locals to support small businesses all throughout December.
 So, make your way down to Magazine and show these shops some love.

-T is for Toddy Season: Celebrate the most wonderful time of the year with all the spirits of the season.
-Toddy Season is the time of year where everyone’s encouraged to try a New Orleans holiday cocktail.
+T is for Toddy (or Tea) Season: Celebrate the most wonderful time of the year with all the spirits of the season.
+Toddy Season is the time where everyone’s encouraged to try a New Orleans holiday cocktail.
 Check them out here, then go on a tour throughout the holiday season.
+Alternatively, enjoy one of New Orleans’ fabulous Holiday Teas like the Windsor Court’s Holiday Tea or the Roosevelt’s Teddy Bear Tea.

 V is for Victory Belles: Ring in the holidays with The Victory Belles as they take guests on a nostalgic Winter Wonderland of vintage musical classics with A Merry Canteen Christmas.
 The songs, the style, the spirit of the holidays – it’s The National World War II Museum’s present to all.
 Catch the show from December 1-23.